 Creating art with nature is a creative way to explore the wonders of nature.

 Nature art lessons for preschoolers can be as simple as copying what they see onto black paper with crayons.
+Staple some blank pages together for a simple nature journal idea.
 Or with help, they could try a simple nature craft, such as making a DIY bird feeder.

 Does your child love flowers?
 Maybe they would like to help you to make a pressed wildflower bookmark.
 And drying flowers and waxing leaves is a great activity to help preserve the beauty of nature to enjoy over the winter.